 The Bachelor of Science in Nursing (BSN) curriculum encompasses general, foundational, and professional studies within a liberal arts education.
 Nursing knowledge is developmental in nature; each course is designed to build on knowledge and skills acquired in previous nursing and non-nursing courses.

-The BSN program is offered in three formats:
+The BSN program offers three options:

 Traditional BSN

-The traditional program accepts new students to the Pre-Nursing program in the fall, spring, and summer semesters.
-After completing 60 credit hours of General Education and prerequisite coursework, students must formally apply to the clinical major.
-Admission is based on a competitive, space-available basis through a systematic and holistic review of each applicant.
+The traditional option is designed for the undergraduate student without a previous college degree and no licensure as a registered nurse.
+As students approach completion of the Pre-Nursing coursework, they must formally apply to the clinical major.
+Admission is based on a competitive, space-available basis through a systematic and comprehensive review of each applicant.
+Admission to the clinical major may occur in the fall or spring.
 More information about the clinical application process can be found on the School of Nursing website.

 Accelerated BSN